 With the combination of weekly reporting and quarterly goals, everyone will always know who is responsible for what and why.
 This will help to bring all teams closer together as you can see how you’re working towards the same outcomes.

-HR department has a huge role to play in making sure organizational communication works.
-When hiring new people, it is HR's job to make sure the new people fit the company.
-And the communication system you have set in place, works for them.
-Organizational communication needs to reach every employee.
-And HR has the tools an data to do just that.
+HR department has a huge role to play in achieving good communication in business organizations.
+When hiring new people, it is HR’s job to make sure the new people fit the company.
+And that the communication system you have set in place, works for them.

 According to a recent study by the Deloitte University Press, HR leaders consider culture and engagement their number one challenge.
 Andrew Harvey, Director of Internal Communications Practice at the VMA Group, has said: “The line between the internal communication and human resources is becoming increasingly blurred.
 Both functions are engaging with the same audience, so it makes sense that the two work together.
 And with both departments constantly seeking a stronger voice in the boardroom, collaboration could be a real game-changer.”

 HR is responsible for making sure different parts of the company and different people are working together effectively.
 In companies that do not have a separate internal communications specialist, their tasks fall to HR as well.
-But HR alone can not build a communications that satisfy everyone.
+But HR alone can not build a communication system that satisfies everyone.
 This falls to top management and IC experts.
 HR´s role, the most vital task, is to hire people who fit into the culture your company has or is building towards.

 Choosing a right person for a job is a lot like finding a good match when looking for someone to start a family with.
 And like dating, hiring usually happens online.

-In Tinder and other dating apps, you look at a person's profile and make a decision: interested or not.
+In Tinder and other dating apps, you look at a person’s profile and make a decision: interested or not.
 At the same time, to get a match, they must also be interested in you.
 So it is important to be as attractive of an employer as possible.
-This means, you must show your best qualities, your culture and communications, rightt away to get "matches" from people who think they would fit in.
+You must show your best qualities, and company culture right away to get possible “matches”.

 If you’ve chosen a perfect candidate, you must think hard on what you can offer them and why they should choose your company over another.